 - University of Miami (2017)

-The Osher Collaborative for Integrative Medicine amplifies the collective impact of the six Osher Centers on health and well-being for all.
+The Osher Collaborative for Integrative Medicine amplifies the collective impact of the seven Osher Centers on health and well-being for all.

 The Coordinating Center